Chart Color Schemes

 Thursday Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Future population trends anticipate lower quartile growth for regional areas, with Thursday Island expected to grow by 90 persons to 2041, reflecting a gain of 0.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections lack age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied when utilized.
+Future population trends anticipate lower quartile growth for regional areas nationwide.
+Thursday Island statistical area is expected to grow by 90 persons to reach a total of 2,961 by the year 2041, reflecting an overall gain of 3.8% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population